-Caldwell is considered part of the Boise metropolitan area.
-Caldwell is the location of the College of Idaho.
+Caldwell is considered part of the Boise metropolitan area, and is the location of the College of Idaho.
+The city is located approximately 24 miles (west of Boise, and approximately 17 miles (east of the Oregon border.

-The present-day location of Caldwell is located along a natural passageway to the Inland and Pacific Northwest.
-Native American tribes from the west coast, north Idaho and as far away as Colorado would come to the banks of the Boise River for annual trading fairs, or rendezvous.
-European and some Hawaiian explorers and traders soon followed the paths left by Native Americans and hopeful emigrants later forged the Oregon Trail and followed the now hardened paths to seek a better life in the Oregon Territory.
+The present-day location of Caldwell is along a natural passageway to the Inland and Pacific Northwest.
+Native American tribes from the west coast, north Idaho and as far away as Colorado came to the banks of the Boise River for annual trading fairs, or rendezvous.
+European and some Hawaiian explorers and traders soon followed the paths left by Native Americans and hopeful emigrants later forged the Oregon Trail and followed those paths to seek a better life in the Oregon Territory.
 Pioneers of the Trail traveled along the Boise River to Canyon Hill and forded the river close to the Silver Bridge on Plymouth Street.

 During the Civil War, the discovery of gold in Idaho's mountains brought a variety of new settlers into the area.
-Many never made it to the mines but chose to settle along the Boise River and run ferries, stage stations, and freighting businesses.
+Many never made it to the mines but settled along the Boise River and run ferries, stage stations, and freighting businesses.
 These early entrepreneurs created small ranches and farms in the river valleys.
 Caldwell's inception occurred largely as a result of the construction of the Oregon Short Line Railroad, which connected Wyoming to Oregon through Idaho.
 Robert E. Strahorn came to the Boise River Valley in 1883 to select a route for the railroad.
-He rejected the grade into Boise City as too steep and chose a site thirty miles to the west.
+He rejected the grade into Boise City as too steep and chose a site 30 miles to the west.
 He drove a stake into an alkali flat of sagebrush and greasewood and the City of Caldwell was platted.
-Caldwell was named after one of Strahorn's business partners, Alexander Caldwell, a former Senator from the State of Kansas.
+Caldwell was named after one of Strahorn's business partners, Alexander Caldwell, a former senator from Kansas.

 When Caldwell was platted in August 1883, its founder, the Idaho and Oregon Land Improvement Company, started persuading settlers and businessmen to move to the area.
-Within four months, Caldwell had 600 residents living in 150 dwellings, 40 businesses in operation, a school, a telephone exchange and two newspapers.
+Within four months, Caldwell had 600 residents living in 150 dwellings, 40 businesses, a school, a telephone exchange, and two newspapers.
 On January 15, 1890, the Board of Commissioners of Ada County issued a handwritten order incorporating the City of Caldwell.
-The College of Idaho was founded in Caldwell in 1891 and still is in existence today.
+The College of Idaho was founded in Caldwell in 1891.
 In 1892, Canyon County was established from a portion of Ada County, and Caldwell was named the county seat.
-Irrigation canals and waterways were constructed throughout Canyon County.
-These facilities provided the foundation for an agricultural based economy in Caldwell.
+Irrigation canals and waterways were constructed throughout Canyon County, providing the foundation for an agricultural economy.
 The Oregon Short Line Railroad became part of the larger Union Pacific Railroad network and in 1906 the Caldwell freight and passenger depot was constructed.
-Caldwell experienced moderate growth as an agricultural processing, commercial retail and educational center during the twentieth century.
+Caldwell experienced moderate growth as an agricultural processing, commercial retail and educational center during the 20th century.

-In 2009, the City of Caldwell completed a revitalization project to restore Indian Creek, which runs through downtown Caldwell, but had been used for sewage disposal by local industries, and had been covered over.
+In 2009, the City of Caldwell completed a revitalization project to restore Indian Creek, which runs through downtown Caldwell, but had been used for sewage disposal by local industries and been covered over.
 The restored creek includes suspended bridges, walkways and picnic tables.

-According to the United States Census Bureau, the city has a total area of 22.11 square miles (of which, 22.06 square miles (is land and 0.05 square miles (is water.
+According to the United States Census Bureau, the city has an area of 22.11 square miles (of which 22.06 square miles (is land and 0.05 square miles (is water.

-Caldwell experiences a semi-arid climate (BSk) with short, cold winters and hot, dry summers.
+Caldwell experiences a semi-arid climate (BSk) with cold and moderately wet winters and hot, dry summers.

 As of the 2020 census, there were 59,996 people, and 18,283 households in the city.
 The population density was 2,625.4 people per square mile.
 The racial makeup of the city was 69.1% White, 0.4% African American, 1.3% Native American, 0.8% Asian, 0.2% Pacific Islander, and 8.4% from two or more races.
 Those of Hispanic or Latino origin made up 37.5% of the population.
 56.7% of the population was non-Hispanic White.